Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

 \subsubsection{Auxiliary Gaze Loss for T-REX}

 T-REX \cite{brown2019extrapolating} is concerned with the problem of reward learning from observation, using rankings of demonstrations to efficiently infer a reward function.
-To the best of our knowledge, gaze has not been incorporated as part of inverse reinforcement learning for Atari game playing.
+To the best of our knowledge, gaze has not been incorporated as part of a deep inverse reinforcement learning.
 Given a sequence of $m$ demonstrations ranked from worst to best, $\tau_1, \dots ,\tau_m$, a parameterized reward network $\hat{r}_\theta$ is trained with a cross-entropy loss over a pair of trajectories ($\tau_i \prec \tau_j$), where $\tau_j$ is ranked higher than $\tau_i$.
 We add CGL to the reward network's loss, so the new loss function becomes:

-$\tau^{g}_{i}(s)$ represents the gaze map corresponding to the state $s$ from the trajectory snippet $\tau_i$ and $c_{1}(s)$ represents the convolutional output of the first layer for the same state $s$.
+$\tau^{g}_{i}(s)$ represents the gaze map corresponding to the state $s$ from the trajectory snippet $\tau_i$ and $c_{4}(s)$ represents the collapsed and normalized version of the last convolutional layer's output for the same state $s$.
 The loss function accumulates gaze over the entire trajectory snippet for both trajectories used as input to the network.

-We found $\alpha=0.01$ or $\alpha=0.1$ worked well for our experiments.
-We use the same hyper-parameters and network architectures from Brown et al. \shortcite{brown2019extrapolating}.
-The reward network has four convolutional layers with sizes $7\times7$, $5\times5$, $3\times3$ and $3\times3$ with strides 3, 2 and 1.
-Each convolutional layer used 16 filters and LeakyReLU non-linearities.
-The gaze loss is computed over the first convolutional layer output -- a spatial map of size $16\times26\times26$.
+We use the default implementation of T-REX from Brown et al. \cite{brown2019extrapolating}.
+The reward network has four convolutional layers.
+The gaze loss is computed over the last convolutional layer output -- a spatial map of size $16\times7\times7$ (normalized, collapsed and upsampled to the size of the gaze heatmaps $84\times84$).
 At the end, a fully connected layer with 64 hidden units with a single scalar output is used to determine the ranking between a pair of demonstrations.

-Similar to the implementation of Brown et al. \shortcite{brown2019extrapolating}, the trajectories are first subsampled by maximizing over every 3rd and 4th frame, from which a stack of 4 consecutive frames with pixel values normalized between 0 and 1 is passed as input to the reward network.
-We subsampled 6,000 trajectory pairs with an observation length of 50 time steps.
-The Adam optimizer \cite{kingma2014adam} is used with a learning rate of $5e^{-5}$ for $30,000$ steps.
-The snippets are ranked based on the ground truth rewards or cumulative game scores of the trajectories they are sampled from.
+Similar to the implementation of Brown et al. \cite{brown2019extrapolating}, the trajectories are first subsampled by maximizing over every 3rd and 4th frame, from which a stack of 4 consecutive frames with pixel values normalized between 0 and 1 is passed as input to the reward network.
+The snippets are ranked based on ground truth rewards or cumulative game scores of the trajectories they are sampled from.
+A PPO agent is then trained using the learned reward to obtain a policy for gameplay.